Line-Item Exempt Positions

-The numerical designation listed next to the title in the agency’s appropriation pattern is the limit on the number of incumbents who can be assigned to the specific title.
-If no such numerical designation is listed, only one incumbent may be assigned to the specific title.
+The numeric designation listed next to the title in the agency’s appropriation pattern is the limit on the number of incumbents who can be assigned to the specific title.
+If no such numeric designation is listed, only one incumbent may be assigned to the specific title.

 Exception to incumbent limit